unraid/docs/docs/legacy/Manual/Multi-language.md

 **Arabic, Chinese, Dutch, French, German, Portuguese, Polish and Spanish.**
+There are also multiple other languages that are in the process of being translated.
+To check if your language is available, [see here.] (https://github.com/unraid?q=lang&type=all&language=&sort=)

 **A note about all translations:**

--   Translations are believed to be accurate to the best of Limetech\'s knowledge but the [English text](https://github.com/unraid/lang-en_US) is always the go to reference point.
+-   Translations are believed to be accurate to the best of Limetech's knowledge but the [English text](https://github.com/unraid/lang-en_US) is always the go to reference point.